Audrey is a lover of all things DIY. The personal touch is so important and something we all can enjoy—both in creating and receiving.

-I've been using cooking sprays for years simply because they're a healthier choice in some aspects like cutting calories and fat.
-It makes sense to use them instead of high fat choices like butter, large amounts of oil or shortening.
-I use them to sear foods rather than frying them and to do that, I've usually used Pam or an olive oil cooking spray.
-I try to keep to organic sprays but even those have additives.
+I've been using cooking sprays for years simply because they're a healthier choice in some aspects, like cutting calories and fat.
+It makes sense to use them instead of high-fat choices like butter, large amounts of oil or shortening.
+I use them to sear foods rather than fry them, and to do that, I've usually used Pam or an olive oil spray.
+I try to keep to organic sprays, but even those have additives.

-I use the sprays for baking to avoid the extra fat and calories too but over the years, I've been a little displeased by the "gunk" that the sprays leave behind on my dishes and pans.
+I use the sprays for baking to avoid the extra fat and calories, but over the years, I've been a little displeased by the "gunk" that the sprays leave behind on my dishes and pans.

 Recently, the recipe for do-it-yourself cooking spray caught my eye.
 I think the most important fact about it is that I can now make my own sprays with whatever oil I want to use and have no added fluorocarbons and no preservatives or additives in the sprays.

 The homemade spray recipes claim that the telltale "gunk" will no longer be present on my dishes, and that's definitely an added bonus!
 Another benefit?
 It only takes about 5 minutes to make from start to finish!

 - Lecithin (used as an emulsifier and not really a bad thing for you)